-When your baby is in the neonatal intensive care unit (NICU), your main concern is getting her healthy and home.
-That means feeding your baby and having her gain weight.
+When your baby is in the NICU, your main concern is getting them healthy and home.
+That means feeding your baby and having them gain weight.
 But feeding babies in the NICU is quite different from feeding healthy babies.
 Here's what you need to know.

 Detailed information on physical abnormalities of high-risk newborns

 A pneumothorax is an air leak in the lungs.
 It's when air from the lungs leaks into the chest area.